 Nobel International School begins the academic year in January and ends in November.

-#YR11 students who are taking following subjects will finish at 3.30pm on FRIDAY:
+*Students who are taking the following subjects will finish at 3.30pm on FRIDAY:

 Majority of the students are Malaysians although we also enrol foreign student.